johnzja/Encoding_hwk1/README.md

 # Encoding_hwk1

+## Readme
-First comprehensive hwk for Encoding Theory.
+This is our first comprehensive hwk for Encoding Theory.

+## Contributors
+无77 朱结奥